 Entry Requirements: Visa for US Citizens

 Currency: Real (R$)

-Flight times: 12 hours from NYC; 15 hours from LA
+Flight Times: 12 hours from NY, 15 hours from LA

-Best weather: The seasons are the opposite in Rio than they are in the States.
-From June to September, it’s technically winter there so you can save money on flights and hotels, but the weather is still balmy (in July and August you can expect highs of 75 degrees Fahrenheit).
+Best Weather: The seasons are the opposite in Rio than they are in the US.
+From June to September, it’s technically winter there so you can save money on flights and hotels, but the weather is still balmy (July – August you can expect highs around 75°F ).

-Celebrate Carnival: There’s perhaps no vision of Rio more vivid than the sparkling costumes, elaborate floats, and packed streets of Carnival.
-Try to plan your getaway for this famous festival, which takes place each year in February.
+There’s perhaps no vision of Rio more vivid than the sparkling costumes, elaborate floats, and packed streets of Carnival.
+Try to plan your getaway for this famous festival, which takes place each year before Lent.
+The Rio carnival parade is filled with dancing, music, revelers, floats, and adornments from numerous local neighborhoods.
 If you happen to be in Rio on New Year’s Eve, the place to party is Copacabana Beach.

-Hit the beach: It’s not often that you can combine a city vacation with a trip to the beach, so take full advantage with a stop at Ipanema Beach, which is adjacent to Copacabana.
+It’s not often that you can combine a city vacation with a trip to the beach, so take full advantage with a stop at world-famous Ipanema Beach, which is adjacent to Copacabana.

 Find an Amazing View